Workflow-Informatics/CDD-Python-SDK/README.md

  * id `int` or `str` unique id for an existing molecule object in CDD Vault.
 Required.

-* __data__: Required, unless 'help' is set to True.
+* __data__: Required.
 Must be either a valid json object, or a string file path to a valid json file.
 [Allowed JSON](https://support.collaborativedrug.com/hc/en-us/articles/115005685466-Molecule-s-GET-POST-PUT-#update)

 ## Public Data-Sets